Stokes' warning 'absolutely' heard - Connor

 "Ab so bloody lutely," he wrote.

-Though Connor explained it is too early to know what the recommendations will be, she said "unpopular" decisions could be taken if they are for the betterment of the England team.
+Although Connor explained it is too early to know what the recommendations will be, she said "unpopular" decisions could be taken if they are for the betterment of the England team.

 "The key mission of the high-performance review are about the England men's team being the world's best across three formats," she said.